alf-p-steinbach/Learn-programming-with-C---in-Windows/parts/chapter 01.md

 </html>
 ```

 HTML is not a programming language, because one can’t specify actions.
-It’s the **formal language** used to specify the contents, text and images, of a web page.
+It’s the **formal language** used to specify the contents, primarily text and images, of a web page.
 A programming language is also a formal language, but with action capability.
 HTML is just passive specification of content, except that it can *contain* e.g. JavaScript snippets that do have action capability.
 A web browser is essentially a viewer for HTML files, which it usually fetches from the net.

 This local HTML file can be fed to the browser in a number of ways, including